 STRAWS THAT DON’T SUCK!
 A marketer’s guide to eco-friendly straws

-As a marketer looking for promotional merchandise you want a cheap, easily-customised product that is used often by everyone.
+As a marketer looking for promotional merchandise you want a cheap, easily-customised product that everyone will use…often.
 A few things match this description – pens, drink bottles and tote bags come to mind.
 Straws are another that fit the bill.
 While their troubled, plastic past may cause you to shy away, eco-friendly straws are the way of the future.

 Stainless steel straws are reusable, durable and long lasting.
 Their size and shape mean that they’re very difficult to dent, bend and almost impossible to break.
 They’re also resistant to rust and corrosion.
 Stainless steel is food safe and dishwasher safe.
 While it does use more energy than plastic to produce, a stainless steel straw only needs to be used 150 times to counteract the energy used to produce it.
 That is well within its life span because they are so durable.

-On the downside, it is reported that stainless steel can give drinks a metallic taste.
+On the downside, we know that stainless steel can give drinks a metallic taste.
 And they can be “jabby.”
 While they can have smoothed and rounded tops and bottoms, their rigidity makes stainless steel straws prone to poking mouths.
 This can be fixed, however, with a silicone mouthpiece.

 Stainless steel straws often come in their own canvas bag with a straight straw, bent straw and straw cleaner.
 The bag is printed and the straws themselves can be both printed and engraved with your logo or message.
 They travel easily within their pouches, with no risk of being bent or broken in a handbag or pocket.
-They are great eco-friendly straws for everyday use.
+As a result, they are great eco-friendly straws for everyday use.

 A straw made of glass may be your clients’ favourite straw ever.
 Primarily because of its satisfying weight and smooth mouthfeel.
 Being see-through, glass straws are easy and fun to clean.
 You can watch as you brush away any juice bits or smoothie residue.
 They’re also endlessly reusable and 100% recyclable.

 These straws are commonly made from borosilicate glass, which is shatter, bacteria and temperature resistant.
 That means your sparkling soda and creamy coffee can slide up that tube without sizzling or freezing your fingers.
-It’s also tasteless – which, in this case, is a big plus!
+Furthermore, glass is tasteless – which, in this case, is a big plus!

 Printing is simple on a glass straw.
 The most common way would be a pad print.
 For longer lasting branding, you could also go with etching.
 A clean and classy option.

 Bamboo is a popular product for branded merchandise.
-It’s a barely-processed, natural material that can be made into many things.
+It’s a barely-processed, natural material that we make into many things.
 With its fine grain and soft colour, bamboo is perfect for brands looking to make a statement with an eco-friendly product.